SCIInstitute/ShapeWorks/docs/use-cases/femur.md

 $ python RunUseCase.py --use_case femur
 ```

-This calls [femur.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/femur.py) to perform the following.
+This calls `femur.py` (in `Examples/Python/`) to perform the following.

 * Loads the femur dataset using a local version if it exists (i.e., previously downloaded); otherwise, the dataset is automatically downloaded from the [ShapeWorks Data Portal](http://cibc1.sci.utah.edu:8080/).
-* Grooms the images and meshes by calling data preprocessing functions in [GroomUtils.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/GroomUtils.py).
+* Grooms the images and meshes by calling data preprocessing functions in `GroomUtils.py` (in `Examples/Python/`).
 See [Grooming Data](#grooming-data) for details about these preprocessing steps.
-* Optimizes particle distribution (i.e., the shape/correspondence model) by calling optimization functions in [OptimizeUtils.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/OptimizeUtils.py).
+* Optimizes particle distribution (i.e., the shape/correspondence model) by calling optimization functions in `OptimizeUtils.py` (in `Examples/Python/`).
 See [Optimizing Shape Model](#optimizing-shape-model) for details about algorithmic parameters for optimizing the shape model.
-* Launches ShapeWorksStudio to visualize the use case results (i.e., the optimized shape model and the groomed data) by calling functions in [AnalyzeUtils.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/AnalyzeUtils.py)
+* Launches ShapeWorksStudio to visualize the use case results (i.e., the optimized shape model and the groomed data) by calling functions in `AnalyzeUtils.py` (in `Examples/Python/`).

 ### Running with Interactivity